PHX Minerals (NYSE:PHX) Releases Quarterly Earnings Results, Misses Estimates By $0.19 EPS

-PHX Minerals (NYSE:PHX) issued its quarterly earnings results on Monday.
-The oil and gas producer reported ($0.12) earnings per share (EPS) for the quarter, missing the Thomson Reuters’ consensus estimate of $0.07 by ($0.19), Fidelity Earnings reports.
-PHX Minerals had a negative net margin of 18.98% and a positive return on equity of 4.55%.
-During the same period in the prior year, the business posted $0.02 earnings per share.
+PHX Minerals (NYSE:PHX) released its quarterly earnings data on Monday.
+The oil and gas producer reported ($0.12) EPS for the quarter, missing the Thomson Reuters’ consensus estimate of $0.07 by ($0.19), Fidelity Earnings reports.
+PHX Minerals had a positive return on equity of 4.55% and a negative net margin of 18.98%.
+During the same period in the previous year, the company posted $0.02 earnings per share.

-The company also recently disclosed a quarterly dividend, which will be paid on Thursday, March 3rd.
-Investors of record on Thursday, February 17th will be given a dividend of $0.015 per share.
-The ex-dividend date of this dividend is Wednesday, February 16th.
-This represents a $0.06 dividend on an annualized basis and a yield of 2.61%.
-This is a positive change from PHX Minerals’s previous quarterly dividend of $0.01.
-PHX Minerals’s payout ratio is currently -23.53%.
+The company also recently announced a quarterly dividend, which will be paid on Thursday, March 3rd.
+Shareholders of record on Thursday, February 17th will be issued a dividend of $0.015 per share.
+This is an increase from PHX Minerals’s previous quarterly dividend of $0.01.
+The ex-dividend date is Wednesday, February 16th.
+This represents a $0.06 dividend on an annualized basis and a dividend yield of 2.69%.
+PHX Minerals’s dividend payout ratio is -23.53%.

-In other news, major shareholder Edenbrook Capital, Llc acquired 10,001 shares of PHX Minerals stock in a transaction that occurred on Friday, October 29th.
-The shares were acquired at an average price of $3.05 per share, for a total transaction of $30,503.05.
-The acquisition was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
-Insiders have purchased a total of 64,726 shares of company stock worth $197,386 in the last 90 days.
-4.10% of the stock is currently owned by corporate insiders.
+In other news, major shareholder Edenbrook Capital, Llc bought 41,126 shares of PHX Minerals stock in a transaction on Monday, November 8th.
+The shares were purchased at an average price of $3.05 per share, for a total transaction of $125,434.30.
+The acquisition was disclosed in a filing with the SEC, which is accessible through the SEC website.
+Insiders have acquired a total of 64,726 shares of company stock worth $197,386 in the last quarter.
+Company insiders own 4.10% of the company’s stock.

 PHX Minerals Company Profile